Ephesians

 v13

-en wJ/ kai uJmeiV "and you also were included in Christ" - in whom also.
+en wJ/ kai uJmeiV "and you also were included in Christ" - in whom also you.
 Referring back to eklhrwqhmen, "we were made an inheritance", so "you" Gentiles were included in the blessings of sonship along with Israel.
+One more en wJ/ in this verse ends the series in this passage of local, sphere / incorporative union, constructions.

-akousanteV (akouw) aor. part. "when you heard" - hearing.
-The participle is adverbial forming a temporal clause, modifying the main verb esfragisqhte, "you were sealed [with the holy Spirit of promise]."
+akousanteV (akouw) aor. part. "when you heard" - having heard.
+The participle is adverbial introducing a temporal clause, modifying the main verb esfragisqhte, "you were sealed [with the holy Spirit of promise]."
 The Gentiles were incorporated in Christ along with representative Israel (the apostles) when they heard the gospel ("the word of truth"), believed and received the Holy Spirit.

-thV alhqeiaV (a) gen. "of truth" - The intent of the genitive, as usual, is unclear.
-Hoehner gives the following possibilities: i] attributive, "true word"'; ii] objective, "the word about / concerning the truth"; iii] epexegetic, "the word which is truth"; iv] content; "a word of which the truth is the very substance and essence", Ellicott.
-Larkin suggests it is adverbial, reference/respect; "with respect to the truth."
+thV alhqeiaV (a) gen. "of truth" - [the word] of the truth.
+The intent of the genitive, as usual, is unclear.
+Hoehner gives the following possibilities: attributive, "true word"'; objective, "the word about / concerning the truth"; epexegetic, "the word which is truth"; or content - "a word of which the truth is the very substance and essence", Ellicott.
+Larkin suggests it is adverbial, reference / respect; "with respect to the truth."

-pisteusanteV (pisteuw) aor. part. "having believed" - [in him also] believing.
-The participle is adverbial, probably forming a temporal clause, "when you believed."
+pisteusanteV (pisteuw) aor. part. "having believed" - [in whom and = also] having believed.
+The participle is adverbial, probably introducing a temporal clause, "when you believed."

 esfragisqhte (sfragizw) "you were marked [in him] with a seal" - you were sealed.
 Verse 13 is a single sentence with "sealed" as the main verb.
 Note the technical difficulty here.
 Normally, when an aorist participle ("believing") precedes the main verb ("sealed"), the action of the participle would precede the action of the main verb.
 Therefore, belief would precede the reception of the Holy Spirit.
 This verse could then be used to support second-blessing theology.
 None-the-less, the rule does not always apply and so it is best to understand the two participles "hearing" and "believing" as modifying "sealed", all describing a single event.